DavidRamsdale/contrack/README.md

 ### 21. Discuss and analyse requirements related to information system security. ###

-In terms of the server, we have used Heroku, which provides server using Https.
-We employed Devise Gem in order to encrypt and store user passwords.
-We use Stripe as a payment method, thus we don’t have to store credit card informations.
+In terms of the server, we have used Heroku, which provides a secure server using Https.
+We employed the Devise Gem in order to encrypt and store user passwords.
+We use Stripe as our payment method, thus we don’t have to store sensitive credit card information.

 ### 22. Discuss methods you will use to protect information and data. ###

 We used the devise Gem to protect user passwords by using Bcrypt to encrypt their passwords once they are created and store in that encrypted information.
 Heroku is the server we have chosen to use for hosting our website, it provides us with a secure server for our customers to use.
 We designated Stripe as our a payment method, it assists us getting payments with out attaining card informations.

 ### 23. Research what your legal obligations are in relation to handling user data. ###
+We are collecting sensitive data entered by our customers.
+This sensitive data includes customers full names, emails, passwords, current career information, location and links to private social websites.
+Due to Australia's Privacy Act 1998 we are legally obliged to handle this information with care.
+Our use of the devise gem makes sure if our database gets compromised that customers passwords will be encrypted.
+We are only asking for user information that is completely relevant to the function of our website